Dave200s1/Caesar-cipher/README.md

 * C
 * enryption
+* decryption

 ## Note ![Alt text](wreath.png "Optional title")
-The ceaser cipher is by todays standards obsolite and should be avoided, this is just for learning purposes
+The ceaser cipher is by today's standards obsolete and should be avoided, this is just for learning purposes

 ## How does it work ? ![Alt text](key.png "Optional title")
+First you take an alphabet, e.g. the English alphabet, then the meaning of each letter in the alphabet is shifted to the right by X digits.
+Last but not least, to decrypt the encrypted message, you need the key.

 ## Icons
 * Link: https://www.flaticon.com/free-icons/roman